RHITU CHATTERJEE, HOST:

 (SOUNDBITE OF MUSIC)

 LEZINE: And a lot of times folks feel like they need to be able to say the right thing or do the right thing, and often it is that simple stuff of showing that you care and showing up for somebody and being there for them, making eye contact and just being around to listen actively and to, you know, show that they are valuable enough for your time.

-CHATTERJEE: To summarize our big takeaways - No. 1, identify the warning signs.
+CHATTERJEE: I also want to add that if you have lost a loved one to suicide -- maybe you weren’t able to intervene, or maybe you said and did the right things, and they still died.
+It’s important to remember that it’s not anyone’s fault.
+And whether you’ve lost a loved one, or are trying to help a loved one who is feeling suicidal, remember to seek help and support for yourself, too.
+To summarize our big takeaways - No. 1, identify the warning signs.
 They can be obvious, like talking about dying, or less obvious ones, like sudden changes in someone's behavior or mood.
 No. 2 - check in with your loved ones, especially if you've identified any of the warning signs.
 And don't stop checking in just because you don't hear back from them.

 Takeaway No. 3 - if you're worried someone you know is considering suicide, be direct.
 Ask if they have thoughts of dying.
 Asking someone will not increase their risk of suicide.
 In fact, it opens up a conversation and can help them get the support that they need.
 Takeaway No. 4 - if your loved one is in immediate suicidal crisis, remember, these intense urges are fleeting.
 So help them calm down and wait it out.
 Use Ursula Whiteside's stop, drop and roll to get through the crisis.
 No. 5 - if your loved one is struggling with despair and thoughts of death, help them find mental health care and be prepared to accompany them to their appointments.